dvirtz/modern-cpp/09_concurrency/concurrency.md

 }
 ```

-Note: it's sequential becuase the future returned by `async` is blocked on destruction
+Note: it's sequential because the future returned by `async` is blocked on destruction

 ---